zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### A. Parasite Delivery Schedule

 We receive regular shipments of filarial parasites (*B. malayi*, *B. pahangi*, and *D. immitis*) from the NIH FR3 repository and supplement these with local infections.
-The Lab Manager will place external orders for many months ahead and the expected delivery schedule of all parasite stage and materials will be updated in ``/LabOrdering/Parasite_Orders/``.
+The Lab Manager will place external orders for many months ahead and the expected scheduling of all parasite stage and materials will be updated on the **Parasite Schedule Google Sheet** linked in [Lab Sheets](labsheets.md).
 Shipments do not always arrive as expected, and you should have a detailed list of future experiments planned and should be prepared to go when or if parasites arrive on schedule.
 I will send out a FedEx confirmation once I receive it (typically one day in advance) in the #Parasite_Planning Slack channel.

 ### B. Storage of General Parasite Materials